DobbyDorfgrenze/Graphene-Java-Tutorial/README_JAVATUTORIAL.md

   ```sh
   sudo apt install git-all
   ```
 You also have to patch your kernel.
-Here is a [https://www.youtube.com/watch?v=7a8lYEvBqJE] (quick guide) on how to do it.
+Here is a [https://www.youtube.com/watch?v=7a8lYEvBqJE]guide on how to do it.

 ### Installation